-NOTE: If an author died during the original term without a widow or widower or surviving child, and the author's will failed to name an executor, or the executor died, or the executor was no longer acting in that capacity on the last day of the original term, the administrator (administrator c.t.a. or administrator d.b.n.c.t.a.) may be named as the vested owner on behalf of the legatees.
+NOTE: If an author died duringsurvived into the originalrenewal term but died without a widow or widower or surviving child, and the author's will failed to name an executor, or the executor died, or the executor was no longer acting in that capacity on the last day of the original term, the administrator (administrator c.t.a. or administrator d.b.n.c.t.a.) may be named as the vested owner on behalf of the legatees.
 In no case is the administrator of an intestate author's estate entitled to claim the renewal copyright.